 I think that you should go with a green and white color chessboard.
 How you practice and play determines your actual performance in the real tournament.
 As for exams, we give mock tests, similarly, you should prepare for your actual chess tournament.

 History of Modern chess boards

 The standard chessboard design that we are using today is known as Staunton.
 In FIDE competitions it is recommended to use chess boards and pieces of this design.
 This design has been derived from the name of the great English Chess Player Howard Staunton.
 It was registered in 1849.

 In an article by chess central, the history of chess pieces and chess boards is explained properly.

-So far we discussed why chess boards are green, why high contrast chess boards are not advised along their problems.
+So far we discussed why chess boards are green, and why high contrast chess boards are not advised along with their problems.
 Finally, we discussed which color board will be best for you along with some guides and the history of modern chess boards in brief.

 Hope you liked this article and now you will be able to tell anybody why green chess boards are preferred.
 Please do share if you find this helpful.

 Thanks!
 Have a nice day!